Minimum Wage in Pakistan – Frequently Asked Questions

 Do one or more minimum wage/s, exists in Pakistan?

 There used to be a single national minimum wage for unskilled workers in Pakistan prior to the devolution in 2010.
 However, with the devolution of the subject of labour to the Provinces, different minimum wage rates prevail.
-The minimum wage rate for unskilled workers is Rs.12,000 per month in the provinces of Punjab, Sindh and Balochistan as well the Islamabad Capital Territory.
-Minimum wage is Rs.15,000 per month in Khyber Pakhtunkhwa.
-These minimum wage rates are applicable from 01 July 2014.
+The minimum wage rate for unskilled workers is Rs.13,000 per month in the provinces of Punjab, Sindh and Balochistan as well the Islamabad Capital Territory.
+These minimum wage rates are applicable from 01 July 2015.
+Minimum wage is Rs.12,000 per month in Khyber Pakhtunkhwa (applicable from 01 July 2014).
 Minimum wages for semi-skilled and skilled workers are determined by the Minimum Wage Boards constituted under the Minimum Wages Ordinance, 1961.
 The Detailed Minimum Wage notifications for different industries based in the provinces are issued later by the provincial labour departments.